Siheyuan

-A siheyuan (四合院; [sɹ̩̂.xɤ̌.ɥɛ̂n]) is a traditional Chinese architectural style characterized by a courtyard enclosed by buildings on all four sides.
-This design was prevalent throughout China, notably in Beijing and rural Shanxi.
+A siheyuan (四合院; [sɹ̩̂.xɤ̌.ɥɛ̂n];Sìhéyuàn) is a traditional Chinese architectural style characterized by a courtyard enclosed by buildings on all four sides.
+This design was prevalent throughout northern China, notably in Beijing and rural Shanxi.
 Historically, siheyuan served as the foundational layout for various structures, including residences, palaces, temples, monasteries, family businesses, and government offices.

-In ancient times, a spacious siheyuan would be occupied by a single, usually large and extended family, signifying wealth and prosperity.
+Siheyuan originated in the Han Dynasty (206 BCE – 220 CE) and became popular during the Ming (1368–1644) and Qing (1644–1912) dynasties.
+A spacious siheyuan would be occupied by a single, usually large and extended family, signifying wealth and prosperity.
 Today, remaining siheyuan are often still used as subdivided housing complexes, although many lack modern amenities.

-Names

-Siheyuan is a courtyard surrounded by buildings on all four sides.
-It also appears in English translation as courtyard houses and, less often, as Chinese quadrangles.
+As a courtyard surrounded by buildings on all four sides, siheyuan is also rendered in English as courtyard houses and Chinese quadrangles.

 History

 The siheyuan dates back as early as the Western Zhou period and has a history of more than 2,000 years.
 They exhibit outstanding and fundamental characteristics of Chinese architecture.
 They exist all across China and are the template for most Chinese architectural styles.
 Siheyuan also serves as a cultural symbol of Beijing and a window into its old ways of life.

 Modern Beijing's population boom has made housing one of city's biggest challenges.
 Siheyuan today are typically used as housing complexes, hosting multiple families, with courtyards being developed to provide extra living space.
 The living conditions in many siheyuan are quite poor, with very few having private toilets.
 In the 1990s, systematic demolition of old urban buildings took place in Beijing under rapid economic development.
 Many siheyuan are being torn down to address the problem of overcrowding, and have been replaced by modern apartment blocks.

 Beijing's Xicheng District with the Gulou and Zhonglou bell and drum towers viewed from a distance; this area is known for its concentration of historic siheyuans (courtyard houses).